-This beautiful Beach sits at the end of West Clif drive and spans 65 acres of beach and woods.
-From Cliff drive you can enjoy a great view of the rock formations and the birds that nest on them.
+This beautiful beach sits at the end of West Cliff drive and spans 65 acres of beach and woods.
+You can enjoy a great view of the rock formations and the birds that nest on them from Cliff drive.
 But to really enjoy this park, venture down onto the sand or climb the rocks at the other end.

-From the sand you have a better view of the arch rock and you can swim to and through the arch.
-If you go further north and climb the rocks you will be rewarded with splashing waves and tide pools.
+From the sand, you have a better view of the arch rock, and you can swim to and through the arch.
+If you go further north-west and climb the rocks, you will be rewarded with splashing waves and tide pools.

-Further inland you will be in the camping area within the woods.
-A guided tour will take you to the Monarch Butterflies habitat.
+Further inland, you will be in the camping area within the woods.
+A guided tour will take you to the Monarch Butterflies' habitat.
+Read more here.